EliasTRuud/TEK5040/Oblig/Oblig3/report.md

 #### 5:
 Partly assuming its to do with the neg_log_likelihood in the common.py file at line 30.
 Which is then sent into the model in vi_train_test.py at line 40/42 when we compile the model.
 Referring to the posterior network parameter distribution p(w|D).
-(But unsure if this line is stricly term 2 or not)

 #### 6:
-An advantage of MCMC as stated in lecture is that its asymptotically exact .
-However it is computationally expensive compared to variataional inference.
+An advantage of MCMC as stated in lecture is that its asymptotically exact.
+It generates samples directly from the true posterior distribution.
+However it is computationally expensive compared to variataional inferencee.